nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2a.
 User decides to undo the add action.

 * 2b1.
-CoLAB reverses the effects of the previous command
+CoLAB reverses the effects of the previous command.

   Use case ends.

-#### UC2 - Find a specific contact
+#### UC5 - Find a specific contact

 **MSS**